Loading

 The latter instead a FanPage video taken from the town of Stromboli and Panarea, where the voiceover says that the exposure was three times as much as the previous one.

-Stephen A. Kleckner
+Stephen Kleckner

 Leave a Reply